ellakoa/postcard-poem/content/posts/the-hidden-seabed.md

   as rubble and dust filled the sky.

-  Few it seemed had ventured out to tread on the usual hidden seabed
+  Few it seemed had ventured out and cared to tread on what was usually the hidden seabed
   To marvel at their grand reveal in that magical hour when the tide is still.